 Where dieting in the United States is concerned, it’s a case of frustration on a mass scale (pardon the pun).
 Yet, the futility of dieting doesn't deter those that are determined to shed pounds.
 People often think that a new diet, pill or surgery will do the trick.
 They want the “next thing” to be what sheds the pounds.
 They want to be the “Biggest Loser.”

-The question is, why is it so hard to stick to a diet?
+Why is it so hard to stick to a diet?

 Recently, Dr. Roger Gould conducted an Internet interview with 17,000 dieters.
 It revealed that 99 percent of people broke their diets because they were stressed, depressed, or bored.
 Essentially, it is emotions, not lack of willpower, that keep you from succeeding with your diet plan.